 U.S. Federation of Worker Cooperatives

 A national grassroots membership organization of and for worker cooperatives, democratic workplaces, and organizations that support the growth and development of worker cooperatives.
-They also have excellent resources on starting a worker cooperative.

 Worker Cooperative Toolbox

 Created by the Northcountry Cooperative Foundation to assist potential co-op members and their partners in choosing, planning, organizing, and supporting new and existing employee-owned cooperatives.

 The University of Wisconsin Center for Cooperatives (UWCC)

 Established in 1962 as the International Cooperative Training Center.
 Although international cooperative education remains a responsibility of UWCC, their programs now touch all types of domestic cooperatives.

 A nonprofit organization that seeks to create and save jobs through the development and strengthening of employee-owned cooperatives and community-based projects.
 ICA provides a full range of business consulting and technical assistance services, education, and financing to clients working in or seeking to start worker-owned and community-based businesses.